Naourr/hypr-backup/README.md

    packages: swww and gswww (wallpaper manager, cuz waypaper and hyprpaper doesnt work for me), cmatrix (cmake), peaclock, cava, polkit-gnome (authentication agent something so pamac works), plymouth bgrt (archlinux loading screen on boot and power off), jakoolit simple-sddm (lockscreen theme, from github).

  stuff that i had to delete after (not sure where they came from but): uxterm/xterm, meld, firefox, veracrypt.

+ as of oct 24:
+  -i switched to firefox instead of brave because theme-lain.
+  -remember to go to hyprlock.conf to change sleep lockscreen.